 Many leaders find their organizations to be resistant to the idea of adopting a collaborative leadership model at their very core.
 One condition that’s often a factor is that the organization is operating in a culture of mistrust.
 Competitive and … Continue reading

-I am sharing some of Michael Hyatt’s blog this week (michaelhyatt.com).
+I am sharing an excerpt from Michael Hyatt’s blog this week (michaelhyatt.com).
 The author of Platform: Get Noticed in a Noisy World (Thomas Nelson), he is also the former Chairman and CEO of Thomas Nelson Publishers.
-I strongly suggest you check … Continue reading
+I strongly suggest you check him … Continue reading

 Leadership has been defined as influence that causes others to act, change, or perform a desired task.
 Leaders have been known to wield their influence through authoritarian rule, vision casting, friendly persuasion, consensus building, and many other styles.